-If you’ve found yourself in a store, restaurant or hotel that won’t accept (CUP) in Cuba you’re in a government run establishment.
-Any and all businesses connected to the Cuban Government will want to be paid in foreign currency.
+If you’ve found yourself in a store, restaurant or hotel that won’t accept Cuban pesos in Cuba, then you’re in a government run establishment.
+All businesses connected to the Cuban Government, will want to be paid in foreign currency.

-There are no gold reserves, assets or anything backing the Cuban Peso (CUP).
+There are no gold reserves, assets or anything backing the Cuban peso.
 Just the word of the Cuban Government that they will pay their debts.

 The Cuban Government says $1USD is worth 24CUP.
-Yet none of the citizens of Cuba actually agree.
-The real exchange rate in Cuba is much higher than the government rate.
+Yet none of the citizens of Cuba, actually agree with the government.
+The real exchange rate in Cuba, is much higher than the government rate.

 The Cuban Government Needs Foreign Currency

-Part of the farce that is Cuban economics is how the Cuban Government hoovers up foreign currency and pays local Cubans in local pesos (CUP).
-Pesos that it prints and that have no real value.
+Part of the farce that is Cuban economics, is how the Cuban Government hoovers up foreign currency and pays local Cubans in the local peso (CUP).
+Pesos that the government prints and that have no real value.

-In a bygone era before Donald Trump’s presidency the Cuban Government would take all the foreign cash it collected in Cuba and fly it in cargo planes to other nations, including Switzerland.
-The rumour amongst the diplomatic community in Cuba is that these rat holes have apparently been shut down.
+In a bygone era, the Cuban Government would take all the foreign cash it collected in Cuba and fly it in cargo planes to other nations, including Switzerland.
+The rumor amongst the diplomatic community in Cuba, is that these rat holes have apparently been shut down.

-That is to say Cuban Government owned, operated or partnered establishments will want to be paid in foreign currency by bank or credit card.
+That is to say, the Cuban Government owned, operated or partnered establishments that you visit in Cuba, will want to be paid in foreign currency by bank or credit card.
 They will not want to accept cash.
-And of course they will want to use their own exchange rates.
+And of course, they will want to use their own exchange rates.

-If you’re visiting a government owned restaurant or staying in a government partnered hotel in Cuba they will want you to pay them electronically in foreign currency.
+If you’re visiting a government owned restaurant or staying in a government partnered hotel, they will want you to pay them electronically in foreign currency.
 And they will apply their own ‘official’ exchange rate.

-Dollarized Resort Towns In Cuba (i.e. Varadero and Cayo Coco)
+Dollarized Resort Towns In Cuba (Varadero & Cayo Coco)

-In popular resort towns like Varadero and Cayo Coco the Cuban Government owns or partners with the majority of the businesses frequented by tourists.
-Because these businesses are government linked they won’t accept CUP in Cuba.
+In popular resort towns like Varadero and Cayo Coco, the Cuban Government owns or partners with the majority of the businesses that are frequented by tourists.
+Because these businesses are government linked, they often won’t accept the local currency.